-The New Year brought many changes for the congregation.
+The new Millennium brought many changes for the congregation.
 A year of celebration was planned because this was the 175th anniversary of St. Peter's Lutheran Church.
 One of the first events was that Pastor Bluhm announced that he would retire on February 29, 2000.
 Pastor Paul Sundbom was called as Assistant Pastor.
 He was installed on August 13, 2000.

-As an Outreach Mission to the community in 2001, the congregation launched a series of commercials on our local cable channels.
-St. Peter's has kept up with technology with a website.
+As an Outreach Mission to the community in 2001, the congregation launched its first website.

 The history of St. Peter's has been one of constant growth and expansion, but it always reflects the desire to help the members of the church in their spiritual lives.
 Only as the members of St. Peter's witness to their Lord in the community, will the "Old Meeting House on Oxford Road" fulfill its Eternal Mission.